 Applicable regulatory policy requires Intermediaries to seek voting instructions from Beneficial Holders in advance of the Meeting.
 Often, the form of proxy supplied to a Beneficial Holder by its Intermediary is identical to the form of proxy provided to registered Shareholders; however, its purpose is limited to instructing the registered Shareholder how to vote on behalf of the Beneficial Holder.
 The majority of Intermediaries now delegate responsibility for obtaining instructions from clients to Broadridge Investor Communications Corporation ("Broadridge").
 Broadridge typically mails a scannable voting instruction form in lieu of the form of proxy.
-The Beneficial Holder is requested to complete and return the voting instruction form to Broadridge by mail or facsimile.
-Alternatively, the Beneficial Holder may call a toll-free telephone number or access the internet to provide instructions regarding the voting of Common Shares held by the Beneficial Holder.
-Broadridge then tabulates the results of all instructions received and provides appropriate instructions respecting the voting of Common Shares to be represented at the Meeting.
+Broadridge tabulates the results of all instructions received and provides appropriate instructions respecting the voting of Common Shares to be represented at the Meeting.
 A Beneficial Holder receiving a voting instruction form cannot use that voting instruction form to vote Common Shares directly at the Meeting, as the voting instruction form must be returned as directed by Broadridge well in advance of the Meeting in order to have such Common Shares voted.

 Beneficial Holders should ensure that instructions respecting the voting of their Common Shares are communicated in a timely manner and in accordance with the instructions provided by their Intermediary or Broadridge, as applicable.
 Every Intermediary has its own mailing procedures and provides its own return instructions to clients, which should be carefully followed by Beneficial Holders in order to ensure that their Common Shares are voted at the Meeting.
+Aecon may also use Broadridge's QuickVoteTM service to assist nonregistered Shareholders with voting their Common Shares.
+Kingsdale may contact non-registered Shareholders to directly obtain a vote over the telephone.